openedx/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

    images, select the buttons above the text field.

 In a few courses, you can add posts, responses, and comments anonymously.
-If this is the case, you'll see a **Post Anonymously** check box under the field where you enter your text.
+If this is the case, a **Post Anonymously** check box appears under the field where you enter your text.
 When you post anonymously, the discussion moderation team can see your username, but other students cannot.